 There is always something fun and exciting in downtown Tyler!
 With festivals, art shows, parades and Christmas lights, events are plentiful year round!

 Events such as the Red Dirt BBQ & Music Festival attract thousands of visitors downtown.
-Other events include the Downtown Tyler Music Festival, CityFest, Hit the Bricks, the Tyler Azalea Trails just south of downtown, and Downtown Tyler's Holiday Open House.
+Other events include the Downtown Tyler Music Festival, CityFest, the Tyler Azalea Trails just south of downtown, and Downtown Tyler's Holiday Open House.

 Tyler Half Mile of History ... plaque honoring Texas Governor Richard B. Hubbard